 Projects financed from designated subsidies

-of the Ministry of Culture, National Heritage and Sport
+of the Ministry of Culture and National Heritage

 Project: Long-term Project NIEPODLEGŁA for the years 2017-2022